 - Manage the implementation and improvement of the Nia Tero MEL system in support of organizational impact and growth while mentoring team members on MEL approaches.

 - Collaborate with Salesforce Database Manager to bridge system design between MEL tools and Salesforce Database.

-- Serve as the MEL lead with all external programmatic partners and outside contractors interfacing with MEL system.
+- Serve as the MEL lead with all external programmatic partners and outside contractors interfacing with the MEL system.

 - Design an MEL feedback process for Nia Tero teams to ensure data collected and findings are communicated across the organization.

-- Collaborate with Nia Tero teams on the alignment and integration of the MEL system to all facets of organizations the organization’s strategy.
+- Collaborate with Nia Tero teams on the alignment and integration of the MEL system to all facets of the organization’s strategy.

 Data collection, analysis, and reports